 What to Do Before Updating Your WordPress Plugins

 Before you update your WordPress plugins, you need to make a full site backup.
-We suggest using a plugin such as UpdraftPlus to handle this.
+We suggest using a quality backup plugin such as UpdraftPlus to handle this.
 It’s a pretty painless process.

 Then, once you’ve made a backup and have it in a secure location, you should take a look at what plugins need updating.
 Each plugin that needs updating should have a link in the Plugins – Installed page where you can view the changes in the newer version (1).